HardMax71/NexusWare/README.md

 | Training Mode               | -      | -   | ✅       |
 | Customization Tools         | -      | -   | ✅       |

+## Architecture

+For a detailed description of the system architecture, please refer to the [ARCHITECTURE.md](./ARCHITECTURE.md) file.

 ## Getting Started

 (Instructions for setting up development environment, installing dependencies, and running the application will be added